 4- Regularly test your staff’s understanding of health and safety best practices.

-- Offer free in-house trainings and workshops.
+5- Offer free in-house training and workshops.
 Or suggest outside courses for professional certificates, to improve your staff’s skills.

 And to tighten up liquor controls, bar owners have a wealth of liquor control tools and methods at their disposal.

 Inventory Variance Formula: Variance Calculator and Equation

 To calculate the percent variance of an item, you’ll need your cost of goods sold (COGS) and inventory usage in dollars.
 You'll be able to do this after taking bar inventory and getting your counts.
 Subtracting the inventory usage from the COGS gives you your variance in dollars.

 Percent variance is the variance in dollars divided by inventory usage in dollars multiplied by 100.

 Monetary Value Variance = Cost of Goods Sold (COGS) in $ - Usage in $